 - Vegetarian or vegan athletes likely require a supplement to maintain glutamine levels.

-- Supplementation may be beneficial during periods of high volumes of training to boost gut function, replenishing muscle glycogen stores and preventing illness.
+- Supplementation may be beneficial during periods of high volumes of training to boost gut function, replenish muscle glycogen stores and prevent illness.

 - Supplements should be Informed-Sport certified.